Current projects

 Partners: RWTH Aachen University*, University of Bonn, CLIB (all DE)

-Responsible at CLIB: Dennis Herzberg, Tobias Klement, Markus Müller, Sabine Kortmann
+Your contact at CLIB: Dennis Herzberg, Tobias Klement, Markus Müller, Sabine Kortmann

 Phosphorous is a finite resource of outstanding economic and social importance, which is currently exclusively obtained by rock mining.
 Phosphorous is mainly used in fertilizers (80 %) but its higher value-added products or uses are manifold and comprise e. g. melting salts, food additives, metal processing, street construction, or fire protection agents.
 The reduction of rock phosphorous use and replacement by phosphates from renewable resources would enable the closing of the phosphorous cycle and an efficient P-management.
 An emerging field is the enzymatic production of green phosphate by processing of feed plant material and food manufacturing side products (oilpress cakes and plant meals).The aim of the Business-P project is to answer the questions whether, at what cost, and in which valorisation products, processes using organically bound phosphorus, and related recycling strategies of this valuable resource, are economical.
 Within the Business-P project, the work group of Dr. A. J. Ruff from Institute of Biotechnology headed by Prof. Dr. U. Schwaneberg at RWTH Aachen University investigates the extraction of phosphorous from rape seed press cake and meal.
 Their expertise in protein engineering is applied to generate tailor-made enzymes for the P-recovery strategy.
 RWTH provides key data for economic assessments.
 Prof. Dr. S. Bröring, chair of Technology and Innovations Management in Agri-business at University of Bonn, analyses the new emerging value chains, valorisation potential, market entry, and the patent landscape.
 CLIB arranges the dissemination by organising workshops that identify valorisation potentials and facilitates a transfer of the generated data into industrial follow-up projects.